 Layers are the most important thing when it comes to packing for a ski trip.
 You never know how cold its going to be on the mountain each day.
 It could be sunny and warm or snowing and freezing.
 Be careful though, because there is such a thing as too many layers.
 You don't want to cut off the circulation because then you will actually be more cold, even with all the layers!

 This brand is the best for keeping my feet warm and dry.
-This is my favorite pair.
+These are my favorite pair.

-I always layer a turtleneck sweater on top of my Hot Chillys.
-The turtleneck provides added warmth and this one from Smartwool is not only functional but fashionable!
+I always layer a turtleneck sweater on top of my base layers.
+The turtleneck provides added warmth and this one (similar here) is not only functional but fashionable!
+I was SO warm I actually had to take it off after lunch.

 We can't forget about the accessories that are functional to complete your on-the-mountain look.
 These ski accessories are essential to staying warm and safe.